Procrastination: Is Procrastination the Thief of Time?

 Is procrastination a time killer, is it time wasted, or is there actual benefits for procrastination?

 Putting off things due to indecision, fear or a desire to pursue things that bring more immediate satisfaction on surface value seems purposeless, yet perhaps there is a reason for this act of procrastination.

 Procrastination: The act of delaying or postponing something.

 To understand procrastination let’s ask why.
 Why does it endure?
 Why do I procrastinate?
 Why can’t I make a ‘yes’ or ‘no’ decision and then enable myself to act?
 Why is it beneficial?
 Why is it harmful?

-I find it amazing that when it comes to making decisions over some course of action, I can tell myself 100 reasons why we shouldn’t, even when I’ve decided on a course of action and am prepared to act.
+I find it amazing that when it comes to making decisions over a particular course of action, I can tell myself 100 reasons why I shouldn’t, even when I’ve decided on a course of action and am prepared to act.
 As Nike says, “Just do it!”
 However, I make excuses.
 I find reasons to do other activities and ways to distract myself from the task at hand.

-What is more impressive is that sometimes I procrastinate even for things I am passionate.
+What is more impressive is that I sometimes procrastinate over things I am passionate about.
 That’s strange, right?

 I have found it useful that when I find myself in procrastination to ask “why?”
-Doing so helps me move past the trickery of the mind to understand more deeply the real reason.
+Doing so helps me move past the trickery of the mind to understand more deeply the real reason for my delay.